PhD in Physics

 - University of Missouri Graduate School Application.
 Use the online application system to fill out the application form and upload the required documents.

-- The results of the general GRE Test (required).
+- We are temporarily not requiring the Graduate Records Examination (GRE).
+However, having the general GRE could help your application.
 MU institutional code for GRE: 6875 GRE department code: 0808

-- The results of the GRE Advanced Physics Test, if available (not mandatory, but strongly recommended).
+- The results of the GRE Advanced Physics Test, if available (not mandatory, but recommended).

 - For international applicants, the results of the TOEFL Test.
 A minimum test score of 80 is required.
 The IELTS test with a minimum score of 6.5 is an acceptable alternative to the TOEFL.